Regular Expressions

 If you give the Date constructor a single argument, that argument is treated as such a millisecond count.
 You can get the current millisecond count by creating a new Date object and calling getTime on it or by calling the Date.now function.

 Date objects provide methods such as getFullYear, getMonth, getDate, getHours, getMinutes, and getSeconds to extract their components.
-Besides getFullYear there’s also getYear, which gives you the year minus 1900 (98 or 119) and is mostly useless.
+Besides getFullYear there’s also getYear, which gives you the year minus 1900 (such as 98 or 125) and is mostly useless.

 Putting parentheses around the parts of the expression that we are interested in, we can now create a date object from a string.